Cressi Leonardo vs. Suunto Zoop Novo

 Comparing the Suunto Zoop Novo with the Cressi Leonardo

 Both approaches have their advantages and disadvantages.
 The upside of a single button navigation is that it’s super-easy to use and that you can’t confuse any buttons when you dive with gloves.
-The downside is that you have to step through all menu items in order to get to where you want to get.
+The downside is that you have to step through all menu items to get to where you want to get.

-One feature that the Leonardo has which is helpful for dive shops is that you can completely reset the dive computer.
+One feature that the Leonardo has which is helpful for dive shops is that you can reset the dive computer.
 This allows dive shops and dive schools to have the dive computer start fresh for every new diver.

-If you dive a lot and want to share your dive data with your friends and family then the Suunto offers the better features for that.
+If you dive a lot and want to share your dive data with your friends and family, then the Suunto offers the better features for that.
 You can upload the data from your dives to the Suunto Movescount portal where you can add pictures, video and geo-location.
 This allows you to create a multi-media scrapbook of your dives and share it with the world!

 Nitrox Handling and Sophisticated Functions

 Both dive computers can handle Nitrox up to 50%.
 They are, as is to be expected with an entry-level model, not capable to switch gases during a dive.
 More sophisticated capabilities like these can be found on higher end devices.

 Both dive computers use an RGBM model for their calculations.
 The Zoop Novo uses the Suunto own RGBM while the Leonardo is using the Cressi RGBM.
 Overall, the Cressi algorithm is a little more liberal while the Suunto is more on the conservative side.
 It’s hard to say what is better.
 The one thing you want to keep in mind is that if you for example use a Leonardo and your dive buddy uses a Zoop Novo then the Suunto algorithm might require a deco stop while the Leonardo does not (yet).